Snipey/pulse-docs-demo/docs/main/persisting-data.md

 Currently it is not possible to persist data Collection data.
 If you need this functionality consider helping design it, join our [Discord](https://discord.gg/KvuJva)
 :::

-:::warning React Native & non browser users:
+:::caution React Native & non browser users:
 Some environments, such as React Native, do not have local storage.
 You must bind a custom storage solution as shown above, in React Native you can use `AsyncStorage`.
 :::